TERITORI/teritori-chain/x/mint/spec/README.md

 The `x/mint` module is designed to handle the regular printing of new tokens within a chain.
 The design taken is to

-- Mint new tokens once per block (default one week)
+- Mint new tokens once per block
-- To have a "Reductioning factor" every period, which reduces the number of rewards per block. (default: period is 3 years, where a year is 52 blocks.
+- To have a "Reductioning factor" every period, which reduces the number of rewards per block. (default: period is 1 year.
 The next period's rewards are 2/3 of the prior period's rewards)

 ### Reduction factor